KaruzoHikari/LyokoAPIDoc/docs/LyokoAPI/Internal/LAPIException.md

 # LAPI Exception

-The abstract LapiException class is class that extends Exception.
+The abstract LAPIException class is class that extends Exception.
 It simply serves to identify LAPI-specific exceptions.

 ## Resolve()